trek-view/basecamp/_posts/2021-12-17-gopro-fusion-fisheye-stitching-part-1.md

 published: true
 ---

-**A deeper look into the GoPro Fusion fish-eye images (with the aim of reducing our reliance on GoPro's software).**
+**A deeper look into GoPro Fusion fish-eye images (with the aim of reducing our reliance on GoPro’s software).**

 [In the summer of 2019 I bought a GoPro Fusion](/blog/2019/hello-trekkers), and Trek View was born.